surniaulula/wpsso-google-merchant-feed/README.md

 <p>A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
 WooCommerce variations and additional WooCommerce product attributes are fully supported.</p>

-<p><strong>A Google Merchant Feed per Language:</strong></p>
+<p><strong>A Google Merchant Feed for each language:</strong></p>

-<p>There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language.
-After activating the add-on, see the SSO &gt; Google Merchant Feed page for the list of available XML feed URLs.</p>
+<p>There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language.</p>

+<p>After activating the add-on, see the SSO &gt; Google Merchant Feed page for the list of available XML feed URLs.</p>

 <!-- /about -->